 If you see the word Joined next to HomeGroup, your computer belongs to a homegroup.

-For more info about workgroups, see Join or create a workgroup.
-For more info about homegroups, see HomeGroup from start to finish.
+For more information about workgroups, see Joining a domain, workgroup or homegroup.
+For more information about homegroups, see HomeGroup from start to finish.